LiveHelperChat/doc/docs/install.md

 </Files>
 ```

-If for some reason above one does not work try this without `always` keyword
+If, for some reason, the above solution does not work, try this without the `always` keyword.

 ```apacheconfig
 AddType application/wasm .wasm